aclemons/emailrelay/doc/reference.md

 messages begin to be forwarded as soon as the program starts up, and the program terminates once they have all been sent.

-By default all recipient e-mail addresses must be accepted by the remote server when E-MailRelay forwards an e-mail message.
+All recipient e-mail addresses must be accepted by the remote server when E-MailRelay forwards an e-mail message.
 If any one recipient is rejected then the message will be left in the spool directory with a `.bad` suffix on the envelope file.

-This behaviour can be changed by using `--forward-to-some` command-line option so that forwarding will succeed for the valid recipients and the failed message will contain the invalid ones.
+This `--forward-to-all` behaviour is currently the default.
+However, if the `--forward-to-some` option is used then forwarding will succeed for the valid recipients and the failed message will contain just the invalid ones.

+Future E-MailRelay releases will switch to `--forward-to-some` as the default, so use `--forward-to-all` if that is what is required.

 Filters
 -------